minht11/local-music-pwa/README.md

 ## Works with
 With limitations in mind app works with every modern browser.

+## Privacy
+Minimal, privacy preserving analytics, provided by [GoatCounter](https://goatcounter.com/), are used to count page views.

 ## Building locally
 Clone the repo, and:
 ```